martadelfino/GeneAnnotationsR/data-raw/readme.txt

 # raw_protein_coding_genes.R, protein_coding_genes.csv.gz
 R script to download the raw protein coding genes file from HGNC.
 13MAR25.
 These raw files are not used by the functions, but are provided for transparency.

+# set_internal_data.R, sysdata.rda
+When all RData files are ready, the script set_internal_data.R should be run to set the internal data.
+This is found in R/